sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - The performance of information governance within the TRE should be measured with regular reporting available to top management.
+* - You must measure the performance of information governance within the TRE with regular reporting available to top management.
   - This may include reports and dashboards showing security incidents, quality management deviations and audit findings.
   - Mandatory
 ```